Follow Intuiface:

 Let's start with that "headless" part.
 Remember, as mentioned above, to be "headless" means the user interface of the deployed application does not influence how the content is managed within the CMS.
 Unlike with traditional digital signage CMSs, knowledge of the target design is not required.

-As a result, with Intuiface Headless CMS, anybody with content expertise can manage that content on the web, even if they have no idea Intuiface is being used.
+It is typically true that a dedicated project manager can play a vital role in coordinating CMS implementations.
+However, with Intuiface Headless CMS, anybody with content expertise can manage that content on the web, even if they have no idea Intuiface is being used.

 Headless CMS